 2011 Core Peak requirements were estimated at 36,700 dkth on a 67DD, with core growth on the lateral estimated at approximately 1%/year.

-Based on 2010 IRP load forecast, Cascade has adequate capacity on Wenatchee lateral through 2015.
+Based on the 2010 IRP load forecast, Cascade has adequate capacity on Wenatchee lateral through 2015.

-Each drop in HDD, reduces the estimated core requirements by 510 dth.
-Even with release to PSE through 2019 we would be able to meet core load requirements without peak shaving, providing it is warmer than 60DDs (97%)
+Each drop in HDD reduces the estimated core requirements by 510 Dth.
+Even with release to PSE through 2019, we would be able to meet core load requirements without peak shaving, providing it is warmer than 60DDs (97%)